OfficerChul/Online-Networking-Platform/README.md

  *Note: More to be added*

-## Testcases
+## Testing

 *Most test cases are done via JUnit except for the GUI interactions*

-* **Account**
+* **AccountTest**
   * **Class**
     * Tests whether the class exists or not
     * Tests if the class inherits correctly
   * **Fields**
     * Tests whether the fields exist or not
     * Tests if the field has correct type
     * Tests if the field has the correct modifier
   * **Accessor and Mutator methods**
     * Tests whether the methods exist or not
     * Tests if the method has correct parameters
     * Tests if the method has correct modifiers
     * Tests if the method has correct return type
     * Tests if the method retrives properly
 * **FriendRequestTest**
   * **Class**
    * Tests whether the class exists or not